-OFS Capital WM, LLC ("OFS Capital WM"), a wholly-owned investment company subsidiary, was formed in August 2010 with the limited purpose of holding, acquiring, managing and financing senior secured loan investments to middle-market companies in the United States.
-On September 28, 2010, the Company became the owner of OFS Capital WM through a transaction in which it transferred eligible loans-or 100% of its participating interest in certain other loans-to OFS Capital WM in exchange for cash and a 100% equity ownership interest in OFS Capital WM.
+OFS Capital WM, a wholly-owned investment company subsidiary, was formed in August 2010 with the limited purpose of holding, acquiring, managing and financing senior secured loan investments to middle-market companies in the United States.
 These loans were managed and serviced by MCF Capital Management, LLC ("MCF") under a loan and security agreement among OFS Capital WM, MCF, Wells Fargo Securities, LLC, and Well Fargo Delaware Trust Company, N.A. (the "Loan and Security Agreement").
 MCF charged a management fee of 0.25% per annum of the assigned value of the underlying portfolio investments plus an accrued fee that was deferred until termination of the Loan and Security Agreement on May 28, 2015.
-The Company incurred management fee expense related to this agreement of \$-0-, \$288, and \$731, for the years ended December 31, 2016, 2015, and 2014, respectively.
+The Company incurred management fee expense related to this agreement of \$0, \$0, and \$288, for the years ended December 31, 2017, 2016, and 2015, respectively.